nuttanon211211/LOOF-DE-DOOF/README.md

 - this card damage opponent by 1 damage, heals 3 damage from you,and if you do draw 2 cards from the top of your deck (complicated, not seperated by dots)
 - ...
 (No effect texts)

+### Get Creative with card Effects
+-Hi I am Blissey, If you use me i will heal 3 damage from your and you will be healthier -I am the pot of greed, When you play me I will draw 2 cards from top of your deck -Zeraora V can do 160 damage to your opponent benched pokemon if certain codition is met

 ### owo
 This app required tensorflow but not limited to